-To answer these specific questions requires a lot of information, and you need to identify the rest of the business model more accurately such as delivery channels, customer relations, cost, etc.
+Answering these specific questions requires a lot of information.
+You need to identify the rest of the business model more accurately, such as delivery channels, customer relations, cost, etc.

 Asking these questions early can relieve some ideas and products early instead of wasting time on them.

 Second, the initial sales statistics of the product are the real and specific indicators of the product-market fit.